 Hold up—there are actually items Who What Wear UK editors won’t buy from Zara?
 I know—we can barely believe it ourselves, but it’s true.
 Just like everyone else, we have pieces we find ourselves gravitating towards and others we avoid at all costs.
 And today, we’re here to share exactly what we prefer not to buy from the fast-fashion retailer.
 Admittedly, while the “don’t-buy” lists are significantly shorter than the “must-buy” lists, the reasoning behind each editor’s answer is worth hearing out, especially if you're on the fence about purchasing one of the items for yourself.

-Now, we aren’t saying you shouldn’t be purchasing these things from Zara.
-(Heck, some of the items our editors would rather not buy might be your favourite Zara section, and that’s okay.)
-In this situation, there’s no right or wrong answer, because at the end of the day, you know we all have an unhealthy obsession with the brand, so who are we to judge?
+Now, we aren’t saying you shouldn’t be shopping for these at Zara.
+(Heck, some of the items our editors would rather not buy might be your favourite Zara section, and that’s okay—we all have our preferences and opinions.)
+Truly, in this situation, there’s no right or wrong answer, because at the end of the day, you know we all have an unhealthy obsession with the brand, so who are we to judge?
 We just thought it would be interesting to find out what these knowledgeable editors steer clear of when it comes to shopping affordably at Zara.